-When choosing usernames for users and groups you add to your Google Cloud account, consider the following guidelines:
+When adding usernames, group names, and group descriptions to your Google Cloud account, use the following guidelines.

 Usernames can contain letters (a-z), numbers (0-9), dashes (-), underscores (_), apostrophes ('), and periods (.).